Ahmed-Z/the-blog/_posts/2023-01-23-Monitor-your-network-using-Telegram.md

     "INTERVAL": SCAN_NETWORK_INTERVAL  //int: 60
 }
 ```
+### [](#header-3) Download and install Npcap
+To be able to scan the network, the scapy library needs a dependency to be installed called Npcap

+Installing Npcap on Linux:

+1. Download the Npcap package for Linux from the Npcap website.
+2. Open a terminal and navigate to the directory where the Npcap package is located.
+3. Use the command sudo dpkg -i npcap-version.deb to install the package, replacing "version" with the version number of the package you downloaded.
+4. Use the command sudo apt-get install -f to install any missing dependencies.
+5. Once the installation is complete, use the command sudo ldconfig to update the library cache.

+Installing Npcap on Windows:

+1. Download the Npcap installer for Windows from the Npcap website.
+2. Run the installer, and click on "Next" to begin the installation process.
+3. Select the "Npcap" and "WinPcap compatibility" options.
+4. Read and accept the license agreement.
+5. Choose the installation location, and click on "Next" to continue.
+6. Click on "Install" to begin the installation process.
+7. Once the installation is complete, click on "Finish" to close the installer.

 ### [](#header-3) Getting your API key and your chat ID
 Creating a Telegram bot using BotFather is a simple process.
 Here are the steps to create a Telegram bot using BotFather: